ibexa/documentation-developer/docs/getting_started/install_manually.md

 Once the installer gets to the point that it creates `app/config/parameters.yml`, you will be presented with a few decisions:

-1. Choose a [secret](http://symfony.com/doc/current/reference/configuration/framework.html#secret); choose any random string you like, made up of characters, numbers, and symbols, up to around 32 characters.
+1. Choose a [secret](http://symfony.com/doc/current/reference/configuration/framework.html#secret); it should be a random string, made up of up to 32 characters, numbers, and symbols.
 This is used by Symfony when generating [CSRF tokens](http://symfony.com/doc/current/book/forms.html#forms-csrf), [encrypting cookies](http://symfony.com/doc/current/cookbook/security/remember_me.html), and for creating signed URIs when using [ESI (Edge Side Includes)](http://symfony.com/doc/current/book/http_cache.html#edge-side-includes).
 2. You can accept the default options for `database_driver`, `database_host` and `database_port`
 3. For `database_name` and `database_user`, reoplace them if you customized those values during configuration.
 4. If you set a password for your database user, enter it when prompted for `database_password`.